Image Details: White noise machine, Diaper Bag, Stroller, High Chair, Changing Pad, Bottle, Bottle Warmer

 – Formula: Even if you plan on nursing, having a small can of formula at home for supplements or “just in case” is a great idea.
 If you plan to formula feed, you might want to think twice about registering for a bunch of the same brand.
 You might find that your baby tolerates a different brand or kind better as you go.

 – Pump and accessories: DO NOT BE CHEAP -having a nice pump makes a huge difference!
 I know it is hard to justify that $300 expense right off the bat, but if you plan to nurse…you’ll save it in a few months of not buying formula.
 Medela is a great brand, I wish I would have gotten the hands free (I had to pump 100% of the time).
 It is a good idea to buy your pump in a “bundle” like the Pump In Style.
 This comes with your pump, “funnels” (LOL) and tubing, charger and adapter, plus a cooler with freezer pack and storage bottles.

-- Pump cleaning wipes: These are great when you are pumping on the go or when you go back to work.
+– Pump cleaning wipes: These are great when you are pumping on the go or when you go back to work.
 They are a bit pricy so register for a few packs.
-Go for the Medela brand…they know what they are doing!
+Go for the Medela Wipes, …they know what they are doing!

-- Storage bags: Medela brand storage bags are a great way to store your milk in the fridge and freezer.
-Register for 2 but you'll most likely need more.
+– Storage bags: Medela Pump and Save Breast Milk Bags are a great way to store your milk in the fridge and freezer.
+Register for 2 but you’ll most likely need more.

 – Nursing wrap: AKA- “hooter hider” (cracks me up every time).
 You should really only need 1 of these if you are planning to nurse.